 The Lion King: Most fan depictions of Ahadi and Uru (Scar and Mufasa's parents from a series of books) are like this.
 Ahadi is depicted as a scraggly, rogue male who's horribly abusive to his youngest son Scar when Scar was a cub.
 Likewise, Uru is desribed as an elegant, regal queen (usually by birth) who functions as Scar's comfort during these dark times.

-Subverted by WALL-E and Eve, because while Wall-e is an ugly and outmoded robot, he also the kind and sensitive one, whereas Eve is an extremely attractive and state-of-the-art robot, she is insensitive and hot-tempered one and Wall-e is the one that calms her down teaches her to be more carrying and sensitive.
+Inverted in both ways in WALL•E: WALL-E is an ugly and outmoded robot, but also the kind and sensitive one, whereas EVE is an extremely attractive and state-of-the-art robot, but is the insensitive and hot-tempered one, and WALL-E is the one that calms her down and teaches her to be more caring.

 Shrek and Princess Fiona, with a few interesting twists: Fiona is the one with the curse that turns her into an ogre after dark.
 When Shrek gives her True Love's Kiss, instead of Shrek turning into a prince, Fiona turns into an ogre.
 She takes this rather well considering her already ogre-like behavior.
 It comes back again in the first sequel when Shrek takes a potion that makes him a handsome human and restores Fiona's form... and when given the chance to make this permanent, she passes it up because they were both happier as ogres.